erdemiraysu/erdemiraysu/README.md

 🔭 I’m a research scientist who enjoys working with health data

-🌱 I’m an academic seeking a career shift into industry as a data scientist
+🌱 I’m an academic working on improving my data science skills in Python and R

 👯 I’m looking to collaborate on exciting projects